-Whether you are entering the health and safety profession, working in a strategic position heading up a global risk management or specialist department, or a business professional requiring a greater understanding of how to effectively manage risk, IIRSM’s competency framework offers guidance and a benchmark in which to recruit, retain, and develop staff or yourself.
+Whether you are entering the health and safety profession, heading up a global risk management or specialist department, or a business professional requiring a greater understanding of how to effectively manage risk, IIRSM’s competency framework offers a benchmark in which to recruit, retain, and develop staff or yourself.

-- Enhance employee and organisational effectiveness through raising awareness of how to identify, communicate and act on risk to improve decision-making.
+4. Enhance decision making through raising capabilities to identify, communicate and act on risk.

-- Enhance career opportunities, as risk management is increasingly recognised as a core competence for many decision-making roles.
+8. Enhance career opportunities, as risk management is a required competence for many decision-making roles.

-The framework includes technical, business and behavioural competences, as all three are required to be a competent person able to make sound, well-judged decisions to manage risk, in all its forms.
+The framework includes technical risk and business competences and leadership behaviours, as all three are required to be a competent person able to make sound, well-judged decisions to manage risks, in all its forms.

-The competences are presented in a generic way so they can be interpreted and applied to different areas of practice, specialism and to different geographical locations.
+The competences and behaviours within the framework are presented in a generic way so they can be interpreted and applied to different areas of practice, specialism and geographical locations.
 It is important that the user understands and applies them within the context in which they work.

-As a guide, the competences and behaviours are set at three levels of attainment linked to career progression and the IIRSM membership structure.
+The competences and behaviours are set at three levels of attainment linked to career progression and IIRSM membership grades.